Why does your site never appear in responses from AI systems such as ChatGPT, Gemini, or Perplexity?

 Conclusion

-If your site is absent from AI responses, it is not a coincidence, but the result of content designed for a search model that is nearing the end of its cycle.
+If your site is absent from AI responses, it is not a coincidence, but the result of content designed for a search model at the end of its cycle.
 GEO provides the necessary framework to regain control over your future visibility.

 To learn more about this topic and take action, we recommend that you consult: